-A student is not to be sent to school with a fever.
+Do not send your child to school if they have vomited overnight or in the morning or are experiencing diarrhea.
+Your student should remain home for at least 24 hours after the last episode of vomiting and/or diarrhea and fever-free.
 If a fever develops at school, we will call a parent for pick-up.
 Students may not leave school without being signed out in the office.
 Students will be released only to parents/caregivers or an adult that is designated on an emergency card or with verbal or written permission from the parent/caregiver.